University of Basel: Student life

 The university hosts several formal institutions that are intended to serve the needs of its students.
 The Student Advice Center provides advice on academic degree programs and career opportunities.
 The Student Services provides information on applications, grants, mobility, exchanges, and disability services.

-Student organizations
+Student organisations

-There are also a variety of organizations that cater to international students, such as local chapters of Toastmasters and AIESEC, and associations that perform community services (Beraber, for instance, provides remedial lessons to immigrant youth).
+There are also a variety of organisations that cater to international students, such as local chapters of Toastmasters and AIESEC, and associations that perform community services (Beraber, for instance, provides remedial lessons to immigrant youth).
 There is a foreign affairs association (Foraus), a Model United Nations team, and various choirs and orchestras.
-There are also various religious groups.

-A number of other student groups exist out of formal venues.
-The most recognizable are the "Studentenverbindungen," traditional student associations dating from the 19th century that organize social events, share common uniforms, and often focus on particular hobbies, such as sword fighting.
+There are also various religious groups.A number of other student groups exist out of formal venues.
+The most recognisable are the "Studentenverbindungen," traditional student associations dating from the 19th century that organise social events, share common uniforms, and often focus on particular hobbies, such as sword fighting.
 Such associations include the Akademische Turnerschaft Alemannia zu Basel, AKW Raurica, Helvetia Basel, Jurassia Basiliensis, Schwizerhüsli, A.V.
 Froburger, and Zofingia.
 Membership in many is restricted to men, though A.V.
 Froburger also accepts women.